Skip to content

 Tara Donovan

-Launching with San Francisco Art Week 2026 (January 17-25, 2026), ICA SF is partnering with SHVO at Transamerica Pyramid Center as part of the Pyramid Arts initiative to present large-scale Stratagem sculptures by Tara Donovan, including two works that have never before been shown publicly.
+Launching with San Francisco Art Week 2026 (January 17-25, 2026), ICA SF is partnering with SHVO at Transamerica Pyramid Center as part of the Pyramid Arts initiative to present large-scale Stratagem sculptures by Tara Donovan, including five works that have never before been shown publicly.

 “My most recent sculpture series titled Stratagems are deeply connected to skyscraper architecture, both in their immediate verticality and their surface appearance.
-When ICA SF invited me to be part of their evolution across the city, I could not imagine a more perfect site to bring these works than the soaring Transamerica Pyramid.
+When ICA SF invited me to be part of their evolution across the city, I could not imagine a more perfect site to bring these works than the soaring Transamerica Pyramid Center.
 I am always fixated on the ways that sculptures transform space and experience, and in this context, an intention of these sculptures to engage the understanding of urban architecture can be fully realized.
 The power of ICA SF’s new model is in the ability to situate objects like this in new contexts that can transform our understanding of space and art.
 I am so thrilled to be a part of this intervention into the city.” — Tara Donovan

 Date